 - Status Bar configurable.

-- Status Bar fully configurable (Temperature, fans, cpu load, etc, only on Pro version).
+- Status Bar fully configurable (Temperature, fans, etc, only on Pro version).

 - Display CPU Load